yslianTim/rhbm_gem/docs/developer/architecture/dataobject-io-architecture.md

 Behavior:

-- `FileIO.cpp` owns the single descriptor registry for file-format support.
+- `FileIO.cpp` owns the fixed descriptor table for supported extensions.
-- descriptor routing is explicit by `DataObjectKind` (`Model` or `Map`).
 - `WriteDataObject(...)` enforces type/backend agreement through:
   - `ExpectModelObject(data_object, "WriteDataObject()")`
   - `ExpectMapObject(data_object, "WriteDataObject()")`
-- typed entry points fail if the extension resolves to the wrong kind.
-- all public entry points wrap failures in `std::runtime_error` with file path and operation context.
+- all public entry points wrap failures in `std::runtime_error` with file path and operation context

 `DataObjectManager` integration:

-- `ProcessFile(filename, key_tag)` reads, assigns `key_tag`, calls `Display()`, and stores the object in memory.
+- `ProcessFile(filename, key_tag)` reads the file, sets `key_tag`, calls `Display()`, and stores the object in memory
-- `ProduceFile(filename, key_tag)` logs and returns when the key is missing; otherwise it writes the in-memory object to disk.
+- `ProduceFile(filename, key_tag)` logs a warning and returns when the key is missing; otherwise it writes the in-memory object to disk

-Replacing an existing in-memory key is allowed and logs a warning.
+- replacing an existing in-memory key is allowed and logs a warning

-## 5. In-Memory Object Contract
+## 5. In-Memory Manager Contract

 `DataObjectManager` stores objects in: